epdjsmit/KASM/README.md

 ## About

 Kick-Ass Security Machine (KASM) has been primariliy created as an all-in-one Digital Forensics/Incident Response, Threat Hunting (DFIR-TH) pre-packaged virtual machine.
 KASM is full of invaluable forensics, malware analysis, threat intelligence and security analytics tools to aid, assist and automate with conducting Digital Forensics/Incident Response (DFIR) and Threat Hunting.
 The main reason for creating this VM is that when I have encountered environments where regular access to the Internet is extremely limited making the installation of additional software very difficult.
-KASM should have everything you need top revent the reliance on having to install additional software.
+KASM should have everything you need whilst alleviating the reliance on having to install additional software.
 As new software and toolsets get released and reviewed, they will be added to the VM and relevant scripts.<br>

 ### Related Projects